 Staff Lines starting from lowest to highest are EGBDF:

-Easier to remember would be: Every Good Boy Does Fine.
+Remember it easily by using: Every Good Boy Does Fine.

 Staff Spaces are FACE:

-To have a reference point, let's look at the E Major Scale:
+Let's reference the E Major Scale:

-So, using the 1,3,5 pattern:
+Using the 1,3,5 pattern:

 Recommended reading: Tools of Sound